 After an examination of Neri's "Art of Preparing Metals" we will take a look at another picture on the same subject, this time a painting titled the "Goldsmith's Workshop" by Alessandro Fei.
 It was executed a few years before Antonio was born, but bears some remarkable similarities in subject matter.

-First, the manuscript illustration (fig. 1, click to enlarge): At center left, we see a special furnace construction which the label tells us is for "reverberation and calcination."
+First, the manuscript illustration (fig. 1): At center left, we see a special furnace construction which the label tells us is for "reverberation and calcination."
 Two crucibles sit inside, exposed to the heat.
 These are both procedures with which Neri was quite familiar.
 In the recipes of his glassmaking book, L'Arte Vetraria, he speaks numerous times about what was called "calcination"—the reduction of a metal into what is usually a powdered oxide form.
 This was a fundamental operation in producing the pigments for glass.
 "Reverberation" was exposing a material to secondary heat reflected from the inner walls of the furnace chamber; it was a more even heat than that produced by a direct flame.

 Above the reverberation furnace is a foundry furnace, used for melting metals.
 Because of the high temperatures that needed to be achieved, it has a large bellows attached to force air into the fire causing a "blast" effect, which causes the fire to burn faster and hotter.
 Resting on the hearth is a long pair of pincers used to insert and remove crucibles of molten metal.